 Difference Between Reset and Reboot

 The first distinction to make is between a reset and a reboot.
 For the most part, these terms are interchangeable.
 However, those phrases have a completely different meaning in “Android” jargon.
 Please do not muddle them.

 Restarting your phone is as simple as that.
+It switches off your phone and starts it again.
 To eliminate bugs, a reset deletes all data.
 So, if your phone is stuck and experiencing minor lags, like mine, you’ll need to perform an Android reset.

 Difference Between Soft and Hard Reset

 Yes, you will need to learn more jargon.
 Despite their amusing tone, the names “Soft” and “Hard” reset have logical reasoning behind them.
 If you’re using your phone’s software to reset it, we’re talking about a soft reset.
 If we’re talking about a hardware component, such as a battery, we’re talking about a “hard reset.”

 When the software on your phone isn’t working or responding, you’ll need to perform a hard reset.
 Typically, a soft reset should be attempted first because it is something your phone is “accustomed to” and is a common procedure.
 If that fails, you can always perform a hard reset.
 Let’s take a look at how that works.